Lucius Cary, 2nd Viscount Falkland: Political and military career

 Falkland fought for the king at the Battle of Edgehill (23 October 1642) and at the Siege of Gloucester.
 By this time the hopelessness of the situation had completely overwhelmed him.
 The aims and principles of neither party in the conflict could satisfy a man of Falkland's high ideals and intellectual vision.
 His royalism could not suffer the substitution, as the controlling power in the state, of a parliament for the monarchy, nor his conservatism the revolutionary changes in church and state now insisted upon by the opposite faction.
 The fatal character and policy of the king, the most incapable of men and yet the man upon whom all depended, must have been by now thoroughly understood by Falkland.
 Compromise had long been out of the question.
 The victory of either side could only bring misery; and the prolongation of the war was a prospect equally unhappy.

 Falkland's ideals and hopes were now destroyed, and he had no definite political convictions such as inspired and strengthened Strafford and John Pym.
 In fact his sensitive nature shrank from contact with the practical politics of the day and prevented his rise to the place of a leader or a statesman.
 Lord Clarendon has recorded his final relapse into despair:

-Sitting amongst his friends, often, after a deep silence and frequent sighs (he) would with a shrill and sad accent ingeminate the word "Peace, Peace," and would passionately profess that the very agony of the war, and the view of the calamities and desolation the kingdom did and must endure, took his sleep from him and would shortly break his heart.
+Sitting among his friends, often, after a deep silence and frequent sighs (he) would with a shrill and sad accent ingeminate the word "Peace, Peace," and would passionately profess that the very agony of the war, and the view of the calamities and desolation the kingdom did and must endure, took his sleep from him and would shortly break his heart.

 At Gloucester he had in vain exposed himself to risks.
 On the morning of the First Battle of Newbury, on 20 September 1643, he declared to his friends, who would have dissuaded him from taking part in the fight, that "he was weary of the times and foresaw much misery to his own Country and did believe he should be out of it ere night."
 He served during the engagement as a volunteer under Sir John Byron and, riding alone at a gap in a hedge commanded by the enemy's fire, was immediately killed.